karnigili/ReinforcementLearning/Udacity-Deep-RL/PPO/README.md

 ## Getting started
 ### Dependencies
-This project uses Unity mlagents & Pytorch.
+This project uses Unity ML-agents & Pytorch.
 To install these, I used a conda environment.
 Follow the next steps to easily set up a local environment.

 First, install [Anaconda](https://www.anaconda.com/download/).
 Then, run in in terminal (Notice, this code is optimized for MacOS):
 ~~~~